lesprgm/Roulette/APP_OVERVIEW.md

 - **Top-up loop** (`_top_up_prefetch`)
   - Reads current queue size and computes a target: `max(min_fill, _prefetch_target_size(current))`.
   - `_prefetch_target_size` raises the target to `PREFETCH_FILL_TO` (defaults to `max(PREFETCH_BATCH_MAX, PREFETCH_LOW_WATER)`, so 55 with stock settings) whenever the queue dips below `PREFETCH_LOW_WATER`.
-  - Generation now runs through a bounded worker pool (`PREFETCH_MAX_WORKERS`, default 2).
-The dispatcher submits LLM jobs until `prefetch.size() + inflight < target`, then waits for completions.
-Results arriving after the queue reaches the target are discarded instead of written, so the cache never overfills even if threads finish late.
+  - **Triple-Burst Workers**: Generation runs through a bounded worker pool (`PREFETCH_MAX_WORKERS`, default 2).
+Each worker calls `llm_generate_page_burst`, which yields up to **3 websites per single LLM request** (Gemini-only).
+Workers are streaming-aware: they consume the generator and enqueue each site immediately as it is parsed from the stream, allowing the cache to refill in real-time.
+  - Results arriving after the queue reaches the target are discarded instead of written.
   - Each successful doc is enqueued immediately (skipping duplicates via `dedupe`) and batched for review.
-Prefetch generation no longer blocks on Gemini; `_schedule_prefetch_review` processes files asynchronously, with batches of up to `PREFETCH_REVIEW_BATCH` (default 3) flowing through the Gemini reviewer.
-Timeouts or transient failures re-queue the affected files up to three times before giving up.
+Prefetch generation no longer blocks on Gemini; `_schedule_prefetch_review` processes files asynchronously.

 Operational tips:
 - Set `PREFETCH_TOPUP_ENABLED=0` in environments with strict rate limits or when running tests manually.